jc3213/batchscript/Manga/README.md

     - C:\cli\bin\realcugan-ncnn-vulkan.exe
     - C:\cli\bin\models-se\\*
 - Drag and drop folders of images, or image files over `manga_fixer.cmd`
+- It will not work porperly for certain image files

 ## Manga Fixer Extreme